128technology/docs/docs/plugin_ha_sync_redundancy.md

 #### Issues Fixed

-- **PLUGIN-1451**  Config generation for the plugin failing in the Bonsai mode
+- **PLUGIN-1451**  Config generation for the plugin failing

-  _**Resolution:**_ Correctly handle the config generation for routers where the plugin is not enabled during bonsai config generation
+  _**Resolution:**_ Correctly handle the config generation for routers where the plugin is not enabled during config generation